 Step 10: Be prepared to cut your losses

-Forecasting demand for new products is not an exact science and relies on judgement rather than statistical techniques.
-Key to success are collaboration, using all the quantitative and qualitative data that is available and having a modelling solution that can quickly and easily be updated to generate detailed forecasts for all users across the business.
+Demand forecasting for new products is not an exact science and relies on judgement rather than statistical techniques.
+Key to success is collaboration, using all the quantitative and qualitative data that is available and having a modelling solution that can quickly and easily be updated to generate detailed forecasts for all users across the business.
 The benefits can be impressive both in terms of reduced inventory costs and improved customer satisfaction, something that is vital for a new product to flourish.
-Want to hear how Anaplan does this by enabling advanced decision-making in every part of your business?
-Watch this short video and see how.